ngc-corp/unity-tailwindcss/README.md

 ![Adding tailwind.uss to your Theme Style Sheet](./Packages/com.ngc-corp.unity-tailwindcss/Documentation/image2.png)

 If you don't want to use Unity's default styles, you can remove the default theme.
 If you're interested in how Unity styles its components, like buttons, you can check here: [UnityEngine.UIElements.uss](https://github.com/needle-mirror/com.unity.ui/blob/master/PackageResources/StyleSheets/Default/UnityEngine.UIElements.uss).
-This is useful when removing the default theme and wanting to replicate Unity’s default styles with Tailwind classes.
+This is useful when removing the default theme and wanting to replicate Unity's default styles with Tailwind classes.

 To get this working, you need to define some root styles.
 Create a `root.uss` file with the following properties and add it to your theme: